DataDog/documentation/content/en/error_tracking/default_grouping.md

 * error message
 * stack frame (think *file and line number*)

-Variables in the attributes such as usernames or ids are removed in order to group errors into issues.
+Variables in the attributes such as usernames or ids are removed to group errors into issues.

 The fingerprint is dependent on how the error is captured and the programming language.
-We are constantly iterating to deliver the best user experience.
+It is continuously improved to deliver the best user experience.

-**Note**: Different attributes will lead to different issues - there is currently no way to group issues across several services or error types.
+**Note**: Different attributes lead to different issues - issues cannot be grouped across services or error types.

 ## Setup

 ### Mobile and frontend applications

-Uploading your source maps will allow us to get the right stack frame and deliver a better grouping.
+Upload your source maps to identify the right stack frame and experience a better grouping.

 - Web: [Sourcemaps upload][1]
 - Mobile: [Crash reporting][2]